 Delivery timeline may differ from original agreement and will be confirmed upon receipt of the client's acceptance of this Agreement.

 8. Shipping charges

 Annual = 1, Quarterly = 4, Monthly = 12.

 Canadian clients add either 5% GST and applicable PST or HST (GST Registration No. R121491807).

 The client's use of the Information shall be governed by the Statistics Canada Open Licence.

 Statistics Canada will only use the client's information to complete the transaction governed by this Agreement, deliver the client's product(s), provide the service(s) ordered, announce product updates and administer the client's account.
 From time to time, we may also offer the client other Statistics Canada products and services.

 If the client does not wish to be contacted again for promotional purposes, the client shall advise his/her Statistics Canada representative.

 13. Rights ceded to the Survey Sponsor and the Survey Contributors

-The Survey Sponsors and Survey Contributors have the unlimited right to re-disseminate any information produced in the development, execution and dissemination of a Sponsored Survey, except as otherwise noted in these Terms and Conditions.
-Use of Information is governed by the Statistics Canada Open Licence Agreement.
+The Survey Sponsors and Survey Contributors have the unlimited right to re-disseminate any Information produced in the development, execution and dissemination of a Sponsored Survey, except as otherwise noted in these Terms and Conditions.
+Use of Information is governed by the Statistics Canada Open Licence.